pateash/MinIOSearch/docs/PRD.md

 3. **Documentation**: Code should be well documented and understandable.
 4. **Setup**: Reference a provided docker-compose.yaml file for test environment setup.

-## Out of Scope ( Included )
+## Out of Scope
-- Detailed UI design for the search service.
+- Detailed UI design for the search service. ( Included )
-- Authentication and authorization for API access.
+- Basic Authentication and authorization for API access.( Included )
+- Advanced token based authentication
+- Low level design ( LLD )